IllusorySoftware/UnrealModUnlocker-Public/README.md

 ## How to add support for YOUR game:
-Tutorial to help you add support for your game: Coming Soon!
+Tutorial to help you add support for your game: https://www.youtube.com/watch?v=Uf3cArpU6Xk